 |By Meg Jones - wife, mother,

+This recipe is for great egg rolls without the wrapper.
 Four summers ago, our oldest daughter was getting excited for her freshman year in college and our youngest was exploring schools of interest as she looked forward to a few months of writing essays for college applications.